422658476/MPV-EASY-Player/README.md

 All the content on this page is described in Chinese.

 If you don't know the Chinese language, it doesn't matter.
 You can download it from the [release](https://github.com/422658476/MPV-EASY-Player/releases) page and try to use it.
-The interface of MPV-EASY Player supports display in Chinese, English, Italian, etc.
+The interface of MPV-EASY Player supports display in Chinese, English and additional languages described below.

 If you are interested in this player and you are very curious about how it works after using it, then try to read this page using [Google Translate](https://translate.google.com/).